 Peripheral Nerve Blocks

-A needle or catheter is placed along the path of nerves to your arm or leg to inject numbing medicine, and depending on the particular medication, you may experience from 4 to 20 hours of pain relief.
-If a peripheral nerve block catheter (tube) is placed near nerves instead of a single injection, numbing medicine is given continuously to prevent pain for days— plus you will have a button to safely give yourself more numbing as you need it.
-Always, you will have back-up pain medicines available by mouth or your IV for pain not treated by the nerve block, or for when the block wears off.
+A needle is placed along the path of nerves to your arm or leg to inject numbing medicine, and depending on the particular medication, you may experience from 4 to 20 hours of pain relief.
+If a peripheral nerve block catheter (tube) is placed near nerves instead of a single injection, numbing medicine is given continuously using a portable pump to reduce pain for days—you may also have a button to safely give yourself more numbing medicine as you need it.
+In either case, you will have back-up pain medicines available by mouth or your IV for pain not treated by the nerve block, or for when the block wears off.

 A needle is placed between the bones of the back for injection of pain relieving medicines.
-Sometimes, epidural pain medicine specially formulated to last two days is injected through this needle.
-Other times, a better choice is a small catheter left in place.
-Then, continuous numbing and pain relieving medicines are given by portable infusion pump through this epidural catheter (along with a button for extra doses) will help prevent pain.
+Most often a small catheter is left in place and the needle removed.
+Then, continuous numbing and pain relieving medicines are given by portable infusion pump through this epidural catheter (usually along with a button for extra doses) to help reduce or prevent pain.
 In either case, you can lie, sit, and usually walk with an epidural.
-Commonly, we use this catheter for several days during your recovery--usually until you are able to take pills to easily control pain.
+Typically, we use this catheter for several days during your recovery until you are able to take pills to control your pain.

-A thin needle is placed between the bones of your back, and a single injection of numbing medicines is made to numb both legs usually up to your waist.
-We choose spinal medicines that last from 1 to 8 hours, depending on the predicted length of your surgery and your recovery plans.
+A thin needle is placed between the bones of your back, and a single injection of numbing medicine is made to numb both legs usually up to your waist.
+We choose spinal medicines that last from 1 to 8 hours, depending on the predicted length of your surgery and your recovery needs.

 A needle is placed in between the inner muscles of the abdominal wall using ultrasound guidance.
 Numbing medicine is then injected to bathe the nerves that provide sensation to the abdomen.
 Depending on the type of medication used, you may experience from 24-36 hours of pain relief.